 - Get feedback on how to share your campaign.
 Your donors have a wealth of knowledge and may just suggest a winning way to get the word out about your campaign.

-Our tip: Do a preview when you have time (generally a few months) before your goal must be reached.
+Our tip: Do a preview when you have time, generally a few months before your goal must be reached.
 This could be when you are creating a campaign for next year’s project.
-It is not ideal for any campaigns that are urgent.
+Previews are not ideal for any campaigns that are urgent.
 For example, many organizations started fundraisers in response to COVID-19 and the effects it was having on their beneficiaries.
 In this case, you want to get your campaign out to your community asap!

 Suggest donation amounts and explain their impact